SeeThruHead/Functional-Programming/README.md

 λ>
 ```

-The Maybe type is a functor which the return value is non deterministic that returns a value if the computation is sucessful or return a null value Nothing if the computation fails.
+The Maybe type is a functor which the return value is non deterministic that returns a value if the computation is sucessful or returns a null value Nothing if the computation fails.
 It is useful to avoid boilerplate successives null checkings and avoid null checking error.

 ```haskell
 λ>